Drone hydroponics and delivery operation at the Mississippi Riverfront in St. Louis

 Critic: Gia Daskalakis

 Science fiction is merging with reality as society becomes increasingly dependent on unmanned technology.

-continue to physically and pyschologically detach humans' consumer role from backend production processes.
+Autonomous technologies taking form in the bodies of robots and drones will continue to physically and pyschologically detach humans' consumer role from backend production processes.